openshift/assisted-service/docs/operator.md

 EOF
 ```

-Create two PVCs, one for postgres and another for s3 (temporary until filesystem implementation is available).
+Create two PVCs, one for postgres and another for bucket (temporary until filesystem implementation is available).

 ```bash
 cat <<EOF | kubectl create -f -